Pembroke Theft Crime Lawyer

 First-Time Offenders and Diversion Options in Bryan County

 If you are a first-time offender who has been charged with theft in Pembroke or Bryan County, you may be eligible for a diversion program or relief under Georgia’s First Offender Act.
-These are options that allow certain first-time offenders the opportunity to avoid a permanent conviction.
+These options allow certain first-time offenders the opportunity to avoid a permanent conviction.
 With a diversion program, you are required to complete specific terms, such as community service, restitution, or classes, but you can potentially have your case dismissed upon completion.

 With Georgia’s First Offender Act, the court delays judgment of your case pending the successful completion of your probation.
 If your probation is successfully completed, your record is clear of the conviction.
-At Jarrett Maillet J.D., P.C., we can use the Pembroke, GA theft crime laws to determine if you are eligible for either of these options.
+At Jarrett Maillet J.D., PC, we can use Pembroke, GA theft crime laws to determine if you are eligible for either of these options.
 Whether you are or not, we can fight to protect your future.

 FAQs